 Charles Jesse Jones lead the life of the quintessential pioneer cowboy.
 Jones' life story serves as an allegory for the experience of American expansionism on the western frontier.
 Charles J. Jones' unique role in this westward movement was his effort to save the American Bison from extinction, and subsequently to hybridize them with domestic cattle.

 His early experience as a buffalo hunter lead Jones to respect the rugged, adaptive qualities of bison, simultaneously lamenting their demise and his own role in their slaughter.
 In the process of trying to save the bison from extinction Jones became famous for the live capture of wild animals.
-His reputation lead him on a series of adventures including the live capture African big game, which was filmed with both still and moving photography.
+His reputation lead him on a series of adventures including the live capture African big game, which was recorded in both still images and motion pictures.

 Charles J. Jones married Martha J. Walton (a descendent of naturalist, Isaac Walton) on January 20, 1869.
 They had four children; two boys died in childhood.
 Throughout his life Jones maintained close correspondence with his daughters, Jessie and Olive.
 Suffering from a chronic illness contracted while in Africa, Jones died at his daughter Olive's house in Topeka, Kansas on March 18, 1919.
 He is buried alongside his wife Martha and their two sons in the Valley View Cemetery; Garden City, Kansas.